Easy classics to read for beginners.

 9. The Catcher in the Rye by J.D.
 Salinger

-One of the last easy-to-read-classic novels from my high school days, The Catcher in the Rye was the first book we were assigned to read in my freshman Honors English class.
-At the time, I was honestly not a big fan.
-It was fine, but I much preferred reading poetry or Shakespeare’s Julius Caesar.
-At age thirteen, I don’t think I had achieved enough angst yet to enjoy this classic coming-of-age novel.
-(Don’t worry, the angst would come.
-And, boy, did it.
-(Not sure it’s quite gone, actually.))
+The Catcher in the Rye was the first book I was assigned to read in my freshman English class.
+At the time, I was honestly not a big fan—at age thirteen, I don’t think I had achieved enough angst to enjoy this classic coming-of-age novel.

 10. The Adventures of Tom Sawyer by Mark Twain